hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 ### Create the project

-Let's create the project and the contract file.

 We'll use [Clarinet](https://github.com/hirosystems/clarinet) to manage our project.
 Take a look the [this article](/00-annexes/01-setting-up-env) to know more about setting up your environment.
 Open your terminal and type the following commands: